evizitei/NFIRS-property-loss-prediction/project_report.md

   extra fire trucks and personnel) are immediately dispatched rather than waiting for the first engine to arrive and size up the scene.

-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

 ### Cost function and Validation